bseltz-cohesity/scripts/python/deployCVE/README.md

 * deployCVEcluster.py: the main PowerShell script
 * cohesity-api.ps1: the Cohesity REST API helper module
 * test-deployCVE.sh: example command line
+* pyVmomi: Python SDK for the VMware vSphere API (see attributions below)

 Place all files in a folder together. then, run the main script like so: